DAppProgrammer/BlockchainLottery/README.md

 # Blockchain Lottery
-Users can participate by paying small amount of Ether.
+Players can participate by paying small amount of Ether.
 On particular date-time a lucky winner is selected randomly.